Luis Martinez-Romero Charged In Kidnapping Of 9-Year-Old In Providence

-PROVIDENCE, RI (CBS) – A man charged with kidnapping a 9-year-old girl in Providence will be in court Wednesday.
+PROVIDENCE, RI (CBS) – A man charged with kidnapping a 9-year-old girl in Providence was ordered held without bail Wednesday.
 Police said 34-year-old Luis Martinez-Romero of Cranston grabbed the girl just after she got off the school bus Monday afternoon.

 Police released surveillance video of the abduction on Tuesday.
 It showed an SUV pulling in front of the girl just after she left the bus.
 The driver got out, picked the girl up and put her in the back seat of the SUV before driving away.